Bombardier sticks to 2012 CSeries flight goal

 "Generally I would say that the U.S. airlines are probably waiting a bit longer on their decisions," Hachey said.
 But once they are ready to order, "I think there's going to be huge opportunity for us in the U.S.," he added.

-U.S. regional airline SkyWest Inc (SKYW.O) is buying 100 regional jets from Japan's Mitsubishi Aircraft Corp, a unit of Mitsubishi Heavy Industries Ltd (7011.T).
+U.S. regional airline SkyWest Inc is buying 100 regional jets from Japan's Mitsubishi Aircraft Corp, a unit of Mitsubishi Heavy Industries Ltd.

 SkyWest is the largest operator of Bombardier's CRJ regional jets and was expected to purchase more, National Bank Financial analyst Cameron Doerksen said in a note to clients.